Below is a link to my evaluation presented on a website.

 NARRATIVE DEVICES

-Creating a hook/ developing tension or suspense
+Creating a hook/ developing tension or

 REPRESENTATION